SeanMcAuliffe/seng440_cordic/README.txt

 testbench itself, or any reference functions.
 The flag was applied only to the compilation of CORDIC.

+The testbench functionality is contained in `performance_test.c`, it depends on the following user-defined modules:

+    - naive_cordic.h
+    - opt1_cordic.h
+    - opt3_codic.h
+    - opt3b_cordic.h
+    - neon_cordic.h
+    - neon_unrolled_cordic.h
+    - math_reference.h
+    - utilities.h
+    - constants.h

+All of these modules together, can be considered to be the testbench.

 ---------------------------- RUNNING THE TESTBENCH ----------------------------